dlr-eoc/ukis-migrationdetectr/cran-comments.md

 ## R CMD check results

-0 errors \| 0 warnings \| 2 notes
+0 errors \| 0 warnings \| 1 note

--   This is a resubmission of MigrationDetectR 0.1.0.
+-   This is a resubmission of MigrationDetectR 0.1.1.

 -   Possibly misspelled words in DESCRIPTION: al (12:28) et (12:25):
 This is the intended spelling.